 The Well project is joint initiative of Caritas and Ivy Church, which aims to encourage and support asylum seekers and refugees across the Wythenshawe neighbourhood to come together, learn English and socialise through cultural and social activities.
 It runs every Tuesday and Thursday 10.00-14.00.
 A Women's Group meets 10.00 - 12.00 every Friday.

 The Unity Centre gives practical support and solidarity to all asylum seekers and other migrants in Scotland.
 It also supports anyone detained in any UK Detention Centres, and operates a sign-in system for those reporting at the nearby reporting centre.
-The Centre is run by the Unity Centre Collective, and is open Monday to Friday from 10 to 6.
+The Centre is run by the Unity Centre Collective, and is open Monday to Thursday from 9 to 5..

 Upbeat Communities helps vulnerable refugees and migrants settle and thrive in a new community.
 The vision is to see community built between people of different cultures, where strangers become neighbours, with everyone able to grow and contribute.
 Projects include Welcome Boxes for newly arrived asylum seekers, Community Integration activities, Refugee Housing and Social Enterprises.